 [insert Provider Name]system to alert designated staff that a video or audio device is not working properly[insert process here]

-The backup plan for any approved video or audio device used to enhance an individual’s independence or to monitor health and safety concerns that is malfunctioning or offline. [insert process here]
+The backup plan for any approved video or audio device used to enhance an individual’s independence or to monitor health and safety concerns that is malfunctioning or offline [insert process here]

 16. [insert Provider Name] shall store all video or audio recordings securely at the program, service, or support location or with the information technology vendor contracted to oversee the video or audio technology. [insert Provider Name] shall establish security measures to minimize the risk of unauthorized electronic access to any recordings.
 Any video or audio recording downloaded as evidence of a specific incident shall be safeguarded in an appropriate and secure manner.